zlal12/data_analysis_portfolio/README.md

 1. Game of Thrones Battles data analysis & Visualization
 2. Data Analysis on Netflix & Disney Plus data
 3. A/B Testing
+4. ML_What's your color?
+Personal Color Detector (Working on it)

+   I'm working on this as final project for school.

+   I'm trying to apply my new knowledge in Machine learning & Deep learning with my current knowledge on data analysis.

+   I will create personal color detector and gonna find some data related with personal color to present it together :)